Design Museum Den Bosch: The Design Museum Today

 The museum is a member of the International Council of Museums and the Dutch Museum Association.

-Jewelry
+Jewellery

-The Design Museum is one of the most important institutes that collect and present the work of Dutch jewellery designers.
-It has a collection of about 1,500 pieces of jewelry.
-The collection was started by Yvonne Joris, former director of the museum. and is limited to the period from World War II till the present.
-It focuses on Dutch and American Jewelers.
+The Design Museum is one of the most important institutes to collect and present the work of Dutch jewellery designers.
+It has a collection of about 1,500 pieces of jewellery.
+The collection was started by Yvonne Joris, former director of the museum and is limited to the period from World War II till the present.
+It focuses on Dutch and American jewellers.

 The museum maintains the archives of Gijs Bakker, Marion Herbst and Emmy van Leersum.
-The collection has jewelry by Arman, Jean Arp, César Baldaccini, Louise Bourgeois, Georges Braque, Alexander Calder, Jean Cocteau, André Derain, Max Ernst, Lucio Fontana, Meret Oppenheim Pablo Picasso, Man Ray, Rob Scholte en Carel Visser.
+The collection has jewellry by Arman, Jean Arp, César Baldaccini, Louise Bourgeois, Georges Braque, Alexander Calder, Jean Cocteau, André Derain, Max Ernst, Lucio Fontana, Meret Oppenheim, Pablo Picasso, Man Ray, Rob Scholte and Carel Visser.